bnguyen467/employee-tracker/README.md

 ### Welcome to my Employee Tracker

 # Description:
-This nodejs application allows user to maintain database of a company properly.
+This nodejs application allows user to maintain database of a company properly.</br>
 The user can:
 - View/add/remove employees
 - View all employees by manager
 - Update employees by role/manager
 - View/add/remove departments
 - View/add/remove roles
-- See the total salary budget of departments
+- See the total salary budget of departments </br>
 The application uses:
 - npm inquirer: to interact with users
 - npm mysql2: to make connection with the local database